 We used Vietnam Airlines to fly from Danang to Dalat at the last minute for 1,280,000 VND ($58) per person.
 This could be even lower if we had booked in advance.
 It was around twice the cost of taking the train and connecting bus but saved us over 16 hours of travel time and a loss of sleep.

-The website 12GoAsia comes in handy for comparing and booking airfares across Southeast Asia to find you the cheapest of most convenient option.
+The website 12GoAsia comes in handy for comparing and booking airfares across Southeast Asia to find you the cheapest or most convenient option.
 It will also link you up with rail and bus travel for an all in one travel option for Vietnam.

 Most boat travel you encounter will be more for tourism purposes than to get anywhere fast.
 For example, there are boat trips along the Perfume River in Hue to see the Imperial Tombs of the former emperors of Vietnam.

 The most popular boat trip is around the Ha Long Bay area in the north of Vietnam.
-Here you can take a short boat trip for stay onboard for several days with food and drink provided.
+Here you can take a short boat trip to stay on board for several days with food and drink provided.
 Do your research beforehand as there are many reports of poor value cruises or deceptive booking agents.

 We opted instead to take the public ferry to Cat Ba Island from the mainland and our tickets cost 70,000 VND ($3.15 USD) each for a one-way trip.

 Vietnam has a decent rail network which stretches the full length of the country.
 Originally built by the French, it has finally recently started to receive some much-needed investment and improvements.

 Book online and there’s no need to print your tickets, just show them to the station staff before you board on your smartphone.
 No running around looking for a place to print anything.
 Nice.